 Numbness is an unusual sensation.
 For some, it's literally the lack of feeling - no amount of touching that area of the body produces any sensations.
 For others, it's more of a tingling, where the person can feel something there in that area of the body but it doesn't feel like something normally does to the touch.

-Make sure you take my anxiety test first before moving forward.
+Make sure you take my free 7 minute anxiety test first before moving forward.
 It will give you an idea of whether or not anxiety could be the case of those symptoms.
 Talking to a doctor is also useful, especially if the numbness is ongoing.
 While numbness is associated with some very dangerous diseases, there are some physical causes of numbness, there are some causes that are 100% harmless, and others that may not be physically related.

 Anxiety and Physical Numbness

 Numbness may occur on any part of your body.
 But it's most common on the extremities.
 Most numbness complains with anxiety are related to the: